amueller69/Law-School-Notes/Spring-2019/CrimLaw/08-Exculpation.md

 ### *Public Committee Against Torture v.
 Israel* (1999 Israeli Supreme Court)

 * Facts: Israeli government (D) authorized one if its national security agencies to employ physical means against those undergoing interrogation.
 Included sleep deprivation, shaking, forcing subjects to stay in painful positions for long amounts of time.
 Agency was instructed to consider urgency/severity of potential attacks and to seek alternative measures if possible.
 Agency argued these methods help thwart imminent terrorist attacks
-* Issue: Were torture methods acceptable under the defense of “necessity” as codified in Penal Law Article 34(1), which states, "A person will not bear criminal liability for committing any act immediately necessary for the purpose of saving the life, liberty, body or property, of either himself or his fellow person, from substantial danger of serious harm, imminent from the particular circumstances, at the requisite time, and absent alternative means for avoiding the harm"?
+* Issue: Were torture methods acceptable under the defense of "necessity" as codified in Penal Law Article 34(1), which states, "A person will not bear criminal liability for committing any act immediately necessary for the purpose of saving the life, liberty, body or property, of either himself or his fellow person, from substantial danger of serious harm, imminent from the particular circumstances, at the requisite time, and absent alternative means for avoiding the harm"?
 * Holding: Methods of torture are categorically prohibited and thus unauthorized for use even under necessity exception
-  * The interrogation of a suspect must “absolutely” be free of torture, free of cruel and inhuman treatment, and free of dignity-taking methods.
+  * The interrogation of a suspect must "absolutely" be free of torture, free of cruel and inhuman treatment, and free of dignity-taking methods.
 Methods employed by the agency violated the subjects' dignity
   * While necessity exception would definitely arise in "ticking time bomb situation" where physical methods used to obtain information about imminent attack and spare innocent lives.
 However, question is whether the use of such physical means were authorized.
 The order prohibiting physical means of interrogation is made absolute and can't be justified by necessity

 ## Justification - Euthanasia